 In this lesson, students learn to compare and contrast geographical features found among different regions in the United States.
 Students will then apply these skills by comparing their home state's features with those of another state in the nation.
 Read more »

-This lesson has students connect the theme of sadness and mindfulness in both a short story fiction text and a nonfiction text to explore the socio-emotional development of characters.
+In this lesson, students will connect the theme of sadness and mindfulness in both a short-story fiction text and a nonfiction text, to explore the socio-emotional development of characters.
 This lesson includes optional modifications for distance learning.
 Read more »

 Theme and Characterization